ENV/GEO- 450 / ATM 550: PALEOCLIMATOLOGY

 Class participation:

-We will read papers on a weekly basis.
-Each paper will be assigned a student who summarizes the main findings and methods of the paper and a 2nd student who will lead the discussion by asking questions regarding methods/findings of the paper or aspects that were unclear or difficult to understand.
-The students will be chosen by me at the beginning of class.
+We will read papers on an almost weekly basis.
+Students will be asked to summarize the main findings and methods of the paper and lead the discussion of aspects that were especially interesting and noteworthy or unclear and difficult to understand.

 Oral Presentations: